The CEO and Director of Saratoga Investment (SAR) is Buying Shares

 See today’s analyst top recommended stocks >>

-Based on 3 analyst ratings, the analyst consensus is Strong Buy with an average price target of $21.67, reflecting a -39.5% downside.
-Starting in July 2019, SAR received 18 Buy ratings in a row.
-Three different firms, including B.Riley FBR and Compass Point, currently also have a Buy rating on the stock.
+Starting in July 2019, SAR received 20 Buy ratings in a row.
+Based on 4 analyst ratings, the analyst consensus is Strong Buy with an average price target of $20.25, reflecting a -33.5% downside.
+Four different firms, including B.Riley FBR and Compass Point, currently also have a Buy rating on the stock.

 Company insider trades’ information is brought to you by the DailyInsider, a proprietary algorithm that analyzes insider trading activity to detect the most attractive trading opportunities.
 To subscribe to the DailyInsider visit this page.